groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/net/text/xlt.md

     enable: true
     title: "Document Redaction for .NET API"
     content: |
         A single format-independent interface for redacting sensitive and classified information from the PDF, Word, Excel, PowerPoint documents and images, including the ability to change metadata and remove comments.
-With GroupDocs.Redaction tool you can redact text and save redacted document in PDF, transforming all pages into raster images or keep the document in its original format for further editing.
+With GroupDocs.Redaction for .NET tool you can redact text and save redacted document in PDF, transforming all pages into raster images or keep the document in its original format for further editing.

 ############################# Steps ############################
 steps: